Prime Numbers And Number Theory

 2. Density and Distribution

-Despite their seemingly random nature, prime numbers exhibit intriguing patterns in distribution.
-The Prime Number Theorem, a landmark in number theory, delineates the asymptotic distribution of prime numbers and their density among natural numbers.
+Prime numbers, although appearing to be random, display remarkable distribution patterns.
+The Prime Number Theorem, a seminal work in number theory, describes the asymptotic distribution of prime numbers and their density among natural numbers.

 3. The Sieve of Eratosthenes